dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-and-win32-interoperation.md

 ---
 # WPF and Win32 Interoperation

-This topic provides an overview of how to interoperate [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] and Win32 code. [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] provides a rich environment for creating applications.
+This topic provides an overview of how to interoperate WPF and Win32 code. [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] provides a rich environment for creating applications.
 However, when you have a substantial investment in Win32 code, it might be more effective to reuse some of that code.

 <a name="basics"></a>

 ## WPF and Win32 Interoperation Basics

-There are two basic techniques for interoperation between [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] and Win32 code.
+There are two basic techniques for interoperation between WPF and Win32 code.

-- Host [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content in a Win32 window.
-With this technique, you can use the advanced graphics capabilities of [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] within the framework of a standard Win32 window and application.
+- Host WPF content in a Win32 window.
+With this technique, you can use the advanced graphics capabilities of WPF within the framework of a standard Win32 window and application.

-- Host a Win32 window in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content.
-With this technique, you can use an existing custom Win32 control in the context of other [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content, and pass data across the boundaries.
+- Host a Win32 window in WPF content.
+With this technique, you can use an existing custom Win32 control in the context of other WPF content, and pass data across the boundaries.

 Each of these techniques is conceptually introduced in this topic.
-For a more code-oriented illustration of hosting [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] in Win32, see [Walkthrough: Hosting WPF Content in Win32](walkthrough-hosting-wpf-content-in-win32.md).
-For a more code-oriented illustration of hosting Win32 in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)], see [Walkthrough: Hosting a Win32 Control in WPF](walkthrough-hosting-a-win32-control-in-wpf.md).
+For a more code-oriented illustration of hosting WPF in Win32, see [Walkthrough: Hosting WPF Content in Win32](walkthrough-hosting-wpf-content-in-win32.md).
+For a more code-oriented illustration of hosting Win32 in WPF, see [Walkthrough: Hosting a Win32 Control in WPF](walkthrough-hosting-a-win32-control-in-wpf.md).

 <a name="projects"></a>

 ## WPF Interoperation Projects

-[!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] APIs are managed code, but most existing Win32 programs are written in unmanaged C++.
-You cannot call [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] APIs from a true unmanaged program.
+WPF APIs are managed code, but most existing Win32 programs are written in unmanaged C++.
+You cannot call WPF APIs from a true unmanaged program.
 However, by using the `/clr` option with the Microsoft Visual C++ compiler, you can create a mixed managed-unmanaged program where you can seamlessly mix managed and unmanaged API calls.

 One project-level complication is that you cannot compile [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] files into a C++ project.
 There are several project division techniques to compensate for this.

 - Create a C# DLL that contains all your [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] pages as a compiled assembly, and then have your C++ executable include that DLL as a reference.

-- Create a C# executable for the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content, and have it reference a C++ DLL that contains the Win32 content.
+- Create a C# executable for the WPF content, and have it reference a C++ DLL that contains the Win32 content.

 - Use <xref:System.Windows.Markup.XamlReader.Load%2A> to load any [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] at run time, instead of compiling your [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)].

-- Do not use [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] at all, and write all your [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] in code, building up the element tree from <xref:System.Windows.Application>.
+- Do not use WPF in code, building up the element tree from <xref:System.Windows.Application>.

 Use whatever approach works best for you.